-I have already written about depression, but wanted to elaborate more on the subject from a personal perspective, because I believe I had depression as a child.
+I wanted to write about depression from a personal perspective, because I very much believe I was struggling with it as a child.

-Always seek help if you think you’re dealing with depression.
+Always ask for help if you think you may be struggling with depression.